facebookresearch/EasyComDataset/README.md

 <img src="readme/figures/image_1.jpg" width="50%">

 > Figure 2.
 Scenario layout for the participants.
-The paricipants sit around a table with Participant IDs based on their role or seated location.
+The participants sit around a table with Participant IDs based on their role or seated location.
 The circular rings indicate noise sound sources.
 The sets of Participant IDs are shown for each total number of participants.
 The AR glasses with egocentric camera and microphone array are indicated by the color-filled glasses.

 ## Overview of Included Data
 The dataset contains the following: